-Canon 700D versus Sony RX100 II
+Canon 700D vs Sony RX100 II

 The Canon EOS 700D (called Canon T5i in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2013.
 The 700D is a DSLR, while the RX100 II is a fixed lens compact.
-The cameras are based on an APS-C (700D) and an one-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (700D) and an one-inch (RX100 II) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (56 percent) than the Canon 700D.
 In this context, it is worth noting that neither the 700D nor the RX100 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens built in, whereas the 700D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 700D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 700D gets 440 shots out of its LP-E8 battery, while the RX100 II can take 350 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 II can be charged via the USB port, which can be very convenient when travelling.